 - Combine the jalapeños, cream cheese, salt and shredded cheese in a food processor using the dough blade (this way the jalapeño doesn't get pureed) and pulse until the mixture begins to clump together.

-- Then, using a small ice-cream scoop, scoop out the cheese balls onto a parchment lined baking sheet (you should get about 20 balls).
+- Then, using a small ice-cream scoop or shape by hand, scoop out the cheese balls onto a parchment lined baking sheet (you should get about 20 balls).